LAStools/LAStools/README.txt

 * lastool.exe is an old GUI for multiple LAStools (now each tool has its own GUI)

 * lasground.exe extracts the bare-earth by classifying all ground points
+* lasground_new.exe an improved version of lasground.exe for complex terrains
 * lasoverlap.exe checks overlap & vertical/horizontal alignment of flight lines
 * lascontrol.exe quality checks elevations for a list of control points
 * lasclassify.exe finds buildings and the vegetation above the ground